spiceFlowMatrix/positive_affirmations/src/mobile_app/README.md

 ### Environment variables required

 - PLAY_STORE_CONFIG_JSON: Actual content of the Play Store API access service account json key.
 This content will be written onto a json file in local file system before its path is passed as an environment variable to steps that need it.
-- FIREBASE_APP_DIST_APP: app id of the firebase app connected to the mobile app.
-- FIREBASE_APP_DIST_APP: Base64 encoded jks file for the mobile app
 - KEYSTORE_KEY_ALIAS: jks alias
 - KEYSTORE_STORE_PASSWORD: jks store password
 - KEYSTORE_KEY_PASSWORD: jks key password
+- FIREBASE_APP_DIST_APP: app id of the firebase app connected to the mobile app.
+- FIREBASE_APP_DIST_APP: Base64 encoded jks file for the mobile app
+- FIREBASE_GOOGLE_SERVICES_JSON: json content of the google services file that needs to exist at ./src/mobile_app/android/app/google-services.json